2018 Washington Nationals season: June

 The Nationals reinstated Collins from paternity leave and fellow left-handed reliever Matt Grace from the disabled list on June 5, optioning Rodríguez back to Class-AA Harrisburg and placing Hellickson on the 10-day disabled list with a right hamstring strain.
 That evening, Scherzer took the mound and earned his league-leading tenth win of the season against the Tampa Bay Rays in interleague play at Nationals Park, striking out thirteen Rays over eight innings—including three batters in a nine-pitch inning.
 With Rays reliever Jonny Venters making his first career start on June 6, the Nationals hammered him for five runs in 1/3 innings en route to an 11–2 win and a sweep of the two-game set, with third baseman Anthony Rendon celebrating his 28th birthday with a four-hit performance.
 Washington suffered its second blow to the rotation in less than a week's time on June 8, as starter Stephen Strasburg struggled to a loss and exited after two innings with right shoulder discomfort in a home game against the San Francisco Giants.
 With Strasburg headed to the 10-day disabled list with shoulder inflammation, the Nationals also released injured outfielder Rafael Bautista from and optioned reliever Wander Suero to the Class-AAA Syracuse Chiefs on June 9, clearing roster space to activate outfielder Adam Eaton from the 60-day disabled list.
-The June 9 game was a Nationals victory also marked by the appearance of Lord Stanley's Cup before (and during) the game, presented by the Washington Capitals of the National Hockey League, who had won the 2018 Stanley Cup Finals days earlier.
+The June 9 game was a Nationals victory also marked by the appearance of Lord Stanley's Cup before (and during) the game, presented by the Washington Capitals of the National Hockey League, who had won the 2018 Stanley Cup Final days earlier.
 However, it also saw starter Gio González struggle to his shortest outing of the season and setup man Brandon Kintzler suffer an arm injury that caused him to leave the game.
 Kintzler was placed on the disabled list with a right forearm flexor strain on June 10 along with Strasburg, and Suero and right-handed reliever Trevor Gott were recalled from Class-AAA Syracuse.
 Despite another strong start from Scherzer on June 10, the Nationals could not muster any offense against Derek Holland and the San Francisco bullpen, suffering their second shutout of June, as Giants shortstop Brandon Crawford supplied all the offense the visitors needed with a two-run homer off Scherzer in the 2–0 contest.